chrisgrieser/quadro-example-vault/README.md

 3. Open the directory `quadro-example-vault` as an Obsidian vault. ([If you are new to Obsidian, see the Obsidian Documentation on how to do that.](https://help.obsidian.md/Getting+started/Create+a+vault#Open+existing+folder))

 ## Pre-Configured Plugin Setup
-Pre-configured Obsidian settings, and a few Obsidian plugins useful for QDA are also installed:
+- **Quadro** itself
-- **Command Palette** (`cmd+p` on macOS, `ctrl+p` on Windows): includes a list of all Quadro commands at the top.
-There are also buttons to the far left for all Quadro commands, briefly hover over them to see what the buttons do.
+	- There are buttons to the far left for all Quadro commands.
+Briefly hover over them to see what the buttons do.
-- **Quadro** itself (configured to be auto-updated via the BRAT plugin)
+	- Quadro is configured to be auto-updated via the BRAT plugin.
 - **Dataview**: The data analysis plugin
 - **Dynamic Highlights**: Highlight specific words throughout the vault.
 Useful to highlight keywords in the data.
 	- In this example vault, the words "iOS" and "Android" are highlighted (as you can see here).